 Mr. Stember is the leader of the Health and Welfare and Employee Benefits Legal Alert teams.
 He is a frequent writer and presenter on employee benefits matters.
 He is also a member of the Employer’s Council for Flexible Compensation Technical Advisory Council, and the Contributing Editor for the Employer’s Guide to the Health Insurance Portability and Accountability Act.
 As such, Mr. Stember writes quarterly updates for the ECFC Flex Reporter and the Employer’s Guide to HIPAA.

 Mr. Stember is chair of the Health and Welfare Plan Design and Funding subcommittee for the Employee Benefits Committee of the American Bar Association Section of Taxation, and co-chair of the JCEB Health and Welfare Benefit Plans National Institute.
 In his role as chair, Mr. Stember has led discussions and has presented at the Section of Taxation and JCEB meetings on all issues affecting health and welfare plans, including the Affordable Care Act, HIPAA privacy and security, ERISA disclosure issues, COBRA issues, health reimbursement arrangements (HRAs), and health savings accounts (HSAs) He was also a significant contributor to the Workgroup for Electronic Data Interchange (WEDI) – HIPAA Privacy and Security Employer Workgroup, and he authored portions of WEDI’s white paper on HIPAA Issues for Employers.
 Mr. Stember was also the only law firm presenter at the first Department of Health and Human Services national symposium on the HIPAA privacy rules that was held in 2003 in New Orleans.

 In 2009 Mr. Stember was appointed by the Departments of Health and Human Services and Labor as the only law firm co-chair of the CHIP Employer Coverage Coordination Working Group.

 He was listed in the 2021 and 2022 editions of Chambers USA: America’s Leading Lawyers for Business in the area of Employee Benefits and Executive Compensation.
-Mark was recognized in The Best Lawyers in America® in 2018 and the eight years immediately preceding for Employee Benefits Law and ERISA Litigation.
-He was listed in 2017 and the seven years immediately preceding as a Washington D.C.
-"Super Lawyer" in Employee Benefits Law by Super Lawyers magazine.
+Mark was recognized in The Best Lawyers in America® in 2019 and the nine years immediately preceding for Employee Benefits (ERISA) Law and ERISA Litigation.
+He was listed in 2018 and the eight years immediately preceding as a Washington D.C.
+"Super Lawyer" for Employee Benefits Law by Super Lawyers magazine.